jyguo2002/JingyiGuo.github.io/index.md

 ## About Me

-I am currently a Ph.D. student in the Department of Statistics at Pennsylvania State University.
+I am currently a Ph.D. student in the Department of Statistics at the Pennsylvania State University.
 Previously, I obtained my B.S. in Statistics from the University of Science and Technology of China in 2024.

 ## Research Interests